 Deciding not to think for a little bit and allowing the energy inside of us to settle is an act of surrender.
-Some may feel surrender is a act of weakness, but this is obsession just trying to control the show!
+Some may feel surrender is an act of weakness, but this is the misleading nature of obsession, fighting to keep itself alive.

-Through surrendering my thoughts to the moment I can get my mind back into the moment.
+Through surrendering my thoughts to the moment we can get our thoughts back into the moment.

-Even if i will be driving in my car all day long.
-I can turn off the radio, and do some relaxed breathing!
-If by some craziness there is not one single moment in the day to sit down, I can still watch my breathing and be mindful while taking care of my daily business.
+Even if driving in a car all day long we can turn off the radio, and do some relaxed breathing.
+If by some craziness there is not one single moment in the day to sit down, we can still watch our breathing and be mindful while taking care of daily business.

 So if you are caught in obsession or just thinking too many fearful thoughts, I welcome you to breathe and just slow down a bit.
 If you are obsessing, the thoughts will not slow immediately.
 It may take up to 20 minutes for the fight or flight storm to pass.
 But once it has, you will be happy that you surrendered and gave the storm a chance to move on!